SmartTokenLabs/attestation/data-model/attestation.md

 The CA constructs an Attestation with `AnonymousIdentity` as `dataObject` if the checks are ok.

+### CA
+The identifier and type are stored as attributes to make the CSR RFC 2986.
+To make the signed attestation compliant with x509 the identifier and type  should be encoded as subjectAltName using a sequnce of otherName

 ## Compiling
 Convert asnx files to asd: